refaktor/Undef/Velblod/README.md

 Read: Func ( 'http, url,  '.... ) ... basically "," represents OR only after all the parts are with sequence in front .. before that sequences and/or arguments are mandatory.
 This could be explicitly
 Read: Func ( 'smtp, domain, ... '.... ) ... basically "," represents OR only after all the parts are with sequence in front .. before that sequences and/or arguments are mandatory.
 This could be explicitly```
 ```
- stated or just parsed and flagged at eval time.